-- 1. Be voluntary and provide unified support for student activities of the school. - 2.
-Encourage involvement by all parents of students participating in the supported activity. - 3.
-Use school facilities only with prior approval of the principal or designee. - 4.
-Obtain approval of the principal, athletic director, or designee for all fundraising activities. - 5.
-Submit a copy of audited financial report to the Assistant Superintendent of Business Operations no later than August 1 following the end of the fiscal year. - 6.
-Submit the name, address, and telephone number of all current officers to the Assistant Superintendent of Business Operations by September 1st.
-Two signatures will be required on all checks. - 7.
+- 1. Be voluntary and provide unified support for student activities of theschool. - 2 Encourage involvement by all parents of students participating in the supported activity. - 3 Use school facilities only with prior approval of the principal ordesignee. - 4 Obtain approval of the principal, athletic director, or designee for all fundraising activities. - 5 Submit a copy of audited financial report to the assigned Administrator (Athletics Coach Smith/ All others John Alstrin) no later than September 1 following the end of the fiscal year. - 6 Submit the name, address, and telephone number of all current officers to the assigned Administrator (Athletics Coach Smith/ All others John Alstrin) by September 1st.
+Two signatures will be required on allchecks. - 7.
 Provide evidence of adequate insurance coverage for activities conducted on school premises.
-The District cannot provide insurance coverage for Booster Clubs. - 8.
-Pay all taxes and other debts incurred by the organization.
-(State sales tax and series 990 form to the IRS) - 9.
-Comply with administrative regulations and Board policies when donating money or gifts to the District. - 10.
-Comply with UIL guidelines, District policies, and Federal and state tax laws. - 11.
-Obtain tax exempt status 501(c)(3). - 12.
-Obtain an Employer Identification Number (EIN). - 13.
-Must have bylaws that address all the topics listed in the UIL Guidelines (found in Resources). - 14.
-Have volunteer paperwork complete.
-All booster club members are required to renew their PISD volunteer application each year. - 15.
-Follow all trade-marking and advertising guidelines.
+The District cannot provide insurance coverage for Booster Clubs. - 8 Pay all taxes and other debts incurred by the organization.
+(State sales tax and series 990 form to the IRS) - 9 Comply with administrative regulations and Board policies when donating money or gifts to the District. - 10 Comply with UIL guidelines, District policies, and Federal and state taxlaws. - 11.
+Obtain tax exempt status 501(c)(3). - 12 Obtain an Employer Identification Number (EIN). - 13 Must have bylaws that address all the topics listed in the UIL Guidelines (found in Resources). - 14 Have volunteer paperwork complete.
+All booster club members are required to renew their PISD volunteer application each year. - 15 Follow all trade-marking and advertising guidelines.